Programmes

 Preschool

-Our Preschool programme nurtures curiosity and confidence through play‑based learning in a warm and caring environment.
+Our Preschool programme nurtures curiosity and confidence.
+Moreover, play-based learning takes place in a warm, caring environment.

 Primary

-Our Primary programme builds strong foundations in core subjects while encouraging creativity, independence, and a love of learning.
+Our Primary programme builds strong foundations in core subjects.
+In addition, it encourages creativity, independence, and a genuine love of learning.

 Secondary

-Our Secondary programme challenges students academically and prepares them for future success through critical thinking, leadership, and global awareness.
+Our Secondary programme challenges students academically.
+Furthermore, it prepares them for future success through critical thinking, leadership, and global awareness.

 IB Programme

-Our IB Programme develops curious and compassionate learners, preparing students for success at leading universities worldwide and in an ever‑changing global society.
+Our IB Programme develops curious and compassionate learners.
+Consequently, students are prepared for success at leading universities worldwide and in an ever-changing global society.

 Extracurricular Activities

-Our extracurricular activities provide students with opportunities to explore their interests, develop new skills, and build confidence beyond the classroom.
+Our extracurricular activities give students room to explore their interests.
+Through these activities, they develop new skills and build confidence beyond the classroom.

 Preschool